Todd Bol, founder of Little Free Library book sharing, dies

+Bol put up a miniature version of a one-room schoolhouse on a post outside his home in 2009, filled it with books and invited neighbors to borrow them.
+The boxes have since popped up across the U.S. and spread to more than 80 countries.

 HUDSON, Wis.
-(AP) — The Wisconsin man who founded Little Free Library, a project that now sets up boxes for sharing books around the world, has died.
-Todd Bol was 62.
+(AP) — The Wisconsin man who founded the Little Free Library, a nonprofit that began with a dollhouse-like box of free books in his front yard and ballooned into an international book-sharing and literacy project, has died.

-A spokeswoman for Little Free Library says Bol died Thursday in a Minnesota hospice of complications from pancreatic cancer.
+Todd Bol died Thursday in a Minnesota hospice of complications from pancreatic cancer, said Margret Aldrich, spokeswoman for the nonprofit.
+He was 62.

 Bol designed and built the first Little Free Library at his home in Hudson, Wisconsin, in 2009, as a tribute to his mother, who was a teacher and book lover.
-Bol put up a miniature version of a one-room schoolhouse on a post outside his home, filled it with books and invited neighbors to borrow them.
+He put up a miniature version of a one-room schoolhouse on a post outside his home, filled it with books and invited neighbors to borrow them.

-The boxes have since popped up across the U.S. and spread to more than 80 countries, with more than 75,000 registered Little Free Libraries worldwide.
-The whimsical boxes invite passers-by to “take a book, share a book.”
+They loved it, and the idea quickly caught on.
+Thanks to the power of a good idea, the allure of a book and the wildfire of the internet, the boxes have since popped up across the U.S. and in more than 80 countries.

 Most Read Nation & World Stories